 KINGMAN – A solid trial is still a ways off, but things could be moving forward soon in the first-degree murder case of James Justin Rector.

-Quinn Jolly was named as lead defense counsel earlier this month after former defense attorney Phillip Gavin withdrew from the case due to conflict of interest.
+Quinn Jolly was named as lead defense counsel earlier this month after former defense attorney Gerald Gavin withdrew from the case due to conflict of interest.
 Both he and Mohave County Deputy Attorney Greg McPhillips assured Judge Lee Jantzen Friday that both defense and prosecution have had conversations and exchanged CDs and other files in the courtroom.

 “This is kind of a starting over,” McPhillips told Jantzen.
 “We want (the defense) to know what disclosure we’ve sent.”